zdravkov/kendo-docs/api/javascript/ui/panelbar.md

 ##### item `String|Element|jQuery|Array`

 Target item, specified as the JSON representation of an object.
-You can pass item text, content or contentUrl here.
+You can pass item `text`, `content` or `contentUrl` here.
 Can handle an HTML string or array of such strings or JSON.

 ##### referenceItem `String|Element|jQuery`